top of page

 / SPACES OF CORELLATION

-I, Roland Gunst, a.k.a.
-John K Cobra, (* 1977), am a self-taught conceptual artist, filmmaker and musician of Belgian-Congolese (D.R.C.) descent, living and working between Belgium and South Africa.
+Roland Gunst (also known as John K Cobra), is a self-taught conceptual artist, filmmaker and musician of Belgian-Congolese (D.R.C.) descent.
+He lives and works between Belgium and Singapore.

-My work emerges from an autobiographical perspective, being raised in a bicultural family in Congo and migrating to Belgium around the age of 12, and the daily confrontation to racism (verbally and physically).
+His work emerges from an autobiographical perspective: being raised in a bicultural family in the Democratic Republic of the Congo and migrating to Belgium at around the age of 12; and the daily confrontation with racism, both verbal and physical.

-Through performances, film, music and visual art, I reflect on Afro-European strategies and narratives of liberation to counter strategies of oppression on (body) identity and trauma instilled by capitalism and its rigid categories and hierarchies.
-Even spatial architecture (monuments, avenues…) is used to create social groups that serve capitalism.
+Through performances, films, music, sculptures, installations and mixed media, he explores Afro-European liberation narratives and strategies to counter the oppression of (body) identity and the trauma instilled by capitalism and its rigid categories and hierarchies.
+Even spatial architecture (monuments, avenues, etc.) is used to create social groups that serve capitalism.
+Architecture is always programmed with an ideology.

-I merge social architecture (human bodies) and spatial architecture to come to a new type of fluid or trans architecture that functions as a moving site of memory and critique on oppression.
+He merges social architecture (communities) and spatial architecture (habitats) to create a new type of fluid, trans-architecture that functions as a site of memory and critique of oppression.
+An organic architecture of flesh.
+A moving body as habitat.

-I work with symbolic materials that are "spaces of correlation" between Europe and Africa: human hair, copper, aluminium, rubber and wood.
-All are symbols of power, used in strategies of colonial rule as well as in anti-colonial and anti-capitalist resistance.
+He works with symbolic materials that represent the "spaces of correlation" between Europe and Africa, such as human hair, copper, iron, aluminium, rubber and wood.
+These materials are all symbols of power that have been used in colonial and anti-colonial strategies.

-My research is a collaboration with Esther Severi (*1983), a Belgian dramaturge from Brussels.
+His research is a collaboration with Esther Severi (*1983), a dramaturge from Brussels.

 bottom of page